reemaranisahoo1996/URBAN_INFORMATICS/README.md

 2. update schema.yaml
 3. update params.yaml
 4. update the entity
-5. update the configuration manager in src conifg
+5. update the configuration manager in src config
 6. update the components
 7. update the pipeline
 8. update the main.py